In 2015, there were 1.4 million patients in hospice care. Are you looking for high-quality hospice home care for your loved one?

 In this article, you’ll learn about the qualities to look for when choosing the right service.
 Read on to discover these qualities and feel relieved knowing your loved one is in good hands.

-Before beginning and talking about the qualities to look for in hospice care, it’s important to understand what hospice care is and isn’t.
+Before beginning and talking about the qualities to look for in hospice care service, it’s important to understand what hospice care service is and isn’t.
 It’s not a place only for the elderly.
 Hospice care is for all ages who need care, hope, and comfort.

 It’s normally for those with a life expectancy of six months or less.
 In hospice, there are a variety of illnesses treated that can include: